okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 ##### Request Parameters

-The last three parameters correspond to different types of lists:
+The first three parameters in the table below correspond to different types of lists:

 - [List All Users](#list-all-users) (no parameters)
 - [Find Users](#find-users) (`q`)